raymondtruong/ubook/deliverables/iteration-01.review.md

  * Ordered from most to least important.
  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

+ Online meetings over Discord : Allowed us to collaborate and communicate even though not all team members are in walking distance to campus

+ Utilization of Google Docs : Allowed us all to make contributions to our documents used for writing our planning and review docs.
+Also allows each member to be able to access scrum artifacts such as backlogs and meeting schedules so everyone is able to keep up to date.

+ Project Group Chat: Allowed for our team to have day to day conversations about tasks and allows us to be accessible to each other in times of needed collaboration.

 #### Decisions that did not turn out as well as we hoped